 | Brand + Qualifier | “Shopify pricing” | Capture commercial signals |

-| Brand vs Competitor | “Rivian vs Tesla” | Understand peer set |
+| Brand vs Competitor | “Rivian vs Tesla” | Understand peer set, feeds Competitive Position |

-| Brand + Motivator | “Calm app to reduce anxiety” | Connect to outcome |
+| Brand + Outcome | “Calm app to reduce anxiety” | Connect to the job, feeds Use-Case Position |

-| Brand + Persona | “Notion for startups” | Clarify audience fit |
+| Brand + Persona | “Notion for startups” | Clarify audience fit, feeds Buyer-Journey Position |

-| Brand + Persona + Motivator | “Notion for startups to standardize docs” | Map who + outcome |
+| Brand + Persona + Outcome | “Notion for startups to standardize docs” | Map who + outcome across both pillars |

 Regional Context: Global vs Local Visibility

 AI assistants answer differently across regions, languages, and content ecosystems.
-TrendsCoded separates global from local intent to expose bias and opportunity.
+Trendscoded separates global from local intent to expose bias and opportunity.

 | Prompt Type | Example | Behavior | Best For |